 3.1 Definitions

-Nonsimultaneous transmit and receive (NSTR) link pair: A pair of links for which a station (STA) of an multi-link device (MLD) has indicated an nonsimultaneous transmit and receive relationship as defined in 35.3.13.3 (Nonsimultaneous transmit and receive (NSTR) operation).
-Each link of such a pair is a member of the NSTR link pair. (#1661, #2259, #2455, #2958)
+Nonsimultaneous transmit and receive (NSTR) WM interface pair: A pair of WM interfaces of an MLD for which the receiver requirements specified in Clause 36 (Extremely high throughput (EHT) PHY specification) are not met on one WM interface when a STA of the MLD is transmitting on the other link.
+Each WM interface of such a pair is a member of the NSTR WM interface pair. (#1661, #2259, #2455, #2958)

+NOTE—If an MLD supports transmission on WM interface 1 concurrent with reception on WM interface 2, but cannot support transmission on WM interface 2 concurrent with reception on WM interface 1, this pair of WM interfaces is NSTR.

 TGbe editor: Within TGbe Draft D0.4, change all occurrences of “NSTR link pair” to “NSTR WM interface pair”. (#2259, #2455, #2958)

 TGbe editor: Within TGbe Draft D0.4, move the definition of NSTR link pair found in subclause 3.1 Definitions to subclause 3.2 Definitions specific to IEEE 802.11. (#1661)